Global identification of dynamic panel models with interactive effects: Proof of remaining results

-Cases \ref{casep:1} and \ref{casep:2} correspond to the case in which $\tilde{J}_{(1,2,3),(4,5,6)}$ is the zero polynomial, so that all the coefficients are trivially equal to 0.
+Cases \ref{casep:1} and \ref{casep:2} correspond to the case in which $\tilde{J}_{(1,2,3),(4,5,6)}$ is the zero polynomial, so that all the coefficients are trivially equal to zero.
 Cases \ref{casep:3} and \ref{casep:4} correspond to the case in which we can find a root $\tilde{\alpha}^{\star}$ that solves $\tilde{J}_{(1,2,3),(4,5,6)}\left(\tilde{\alpha}^{\star},\theta^0\right)=0$.
-However, once $\tilde{\alpha}$ is pinned-down in this way, we have no other free parameter, so the same root must satisfy all the zero-determinant conditions (Claim \ref{claim:claim1}) associated with the remaining diagonal exclusion minors of $\mathbf{O}$.
-Case \ref{casep:5} corresponds to the case where global identification is achieved.
+However, once $\tilde{\alpha}$ is pinned down in this way, we have no other free parameter, so the same root must satisfy all the zero-determinant conditions (Proposition \ref{prop:1}).
+Case \ref{casep:5} corresponds to the case where identification of $\alpha$ is achieved.

-We show that Cases \ref{casep:1}-\ref{casep:4} are only possible in a set of factor realizations that occur with probability zero.
-Thus, with probability 1, Case \ref{casep:5} must hold so $\alpha$ is almost surely globally identified.
+We show that Cases \ref{casep:1}-\ref{casep:4} can occur only on probability-zero sets of factor realizations, apart from a Lebesgue-null subset of the parameter space.
+Hence, outside this exceptional parameter set, any admissible observationally equivalent parameterization must satisfy Case~\ref{casep:5}, namely $\tilde{\alpha}=\alpha$, with probability one over the unrestricted factor realizations.

 \textbf{Case \ref{casep:1}}: $\Psi_{1,2}^2 = \Psi_{1,1}\Psi_{2,2}$